monowai/beancounter/jar-client/README.md

 ## Client Interfaces

-uses OpenFeign to integrate with data services
+Reusable services, which use OpenFeign, to integrate with data services